TinkerRnD/Helpful-Scripts/README.md

 # Helpful-Scripts
-A series of helpful scripts to improve usable, performance and or security
+A series of helpful scripts to improve usability, performance and or security for dev environments